dolanor/devoxx-aws-bar/drunkClient/README.md

 ### Step 3

+> Execute the TODO in [aws-change-bar-status](../bartenderASFunction/aws-change-bar-status)
+> Execute the TODO in [aws-get-facture](../bartenderASFunction/aws-get-facture)

-Complete the information of the downloaded keys and call the *processTest* method to listen the delta in the IoT shadow
+Verify the information of the downloaded keys and call the *processTest* method to listen the delta in the IoT shadow
   - Go to the file `server.js`
-  - Modify the variable `clientName` and set the name you used for *idThing* in *step2*
+  - Modify the variable `clientName` and set the name you used for *idThing* in *Step 1*
+  - Verify the method `processTest`.
+Look for the values *keyPath*, *certPath*, *caPath*
   - Modify the method `processTest`.
-Change the value of for *keyPath*, *certPath*, *caPath*. set the name of the file you have used in the step 2 to save the certificates.
-  - Modify the method `processTest`.
 Change the value of for *host*.
 Look for it in the _Aws IoT console_, in *thing*-*Interact*.
   - Verify the *region*
-  - Call the method `processTest` in the code.
+  - Uncomment the call to the method `processTest`.
 Restart the application.
-(For more information see the [sdk documentation](https://github.com/aws/aws-iot-device-sdk-js)
+For more information see the [sdk documentation](https://github.com/aws/aws-iot-device-sdk-js).